scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 that cause it to behave correctly, turning input tensors into the outputs we expect.

 Computers do this by guessing.
+They usually start with random values, all slightly above 0.
 If they guess too low, they tweak "m" and "b" a bit so the answer nudges higher.
 If their guess is too high, they do the reverse, nudging lower.

-The first way a machine learns was inspired by teaching from a supervisor.
+The first way a machine learns was inspired by teaching from an educated supervisor.
 We give the AI concrete examples.
 We show an input tensor, the output tensor we expect, then ask the AI to guess.
 This is called _supervised_ learning.

 <img alt="i7" width="500" src="https://scott.ai/img/build_an_ai/ai_7a.jpg">

-The next major way machines learn reminds me of "Marco, Polo!" we played on the swim team.
+Machines also learn by plaing a variant of "Marco, Polo!" we played as kids in the pool.
 If an AI guesses close to the answer, we say they're "warmer" and the AI keeps moving forward.
 If the AI guesses farther from the answer, we say they're "colder" and the
-AI switches direction.
+AI changes direction.
 This is called _reinforcement_ learning.

 <img alt="i8" width="500" src="https://scott.ai/img/build_an_ai/ai_8a.jpg">

 What?
 Were you expecting something more exotic?
-Elementary school teaching, Hide n Seek, and tensors?
+Elementary school teaching, Marco Polo, and tensors?
 Is that all there is?

 Yes.
+Pretty much.

 Don't forget, we're basically
 a bag of water with a worm in the middle for energy, plus some gray jelly up top